andreatitolo/11ty_blog/content/credits/index.md

 ## Inspirations and thanks

 I took huge inspirations for the style and general philosophy behind this site from [Simone Silvestroni](https://simonesilvestroni.com/) and his [Minutes to Midnight website](https://minutestomidnight.co.uk).
-If you go to the latter you will see many similarities indeed.
+If you go to the latter you will see many similarities indeed (this page is almost identical, but I really liked how it was layed out by Simone).
 In general Simone's blog were an inspiration both for the design of this site and the ideas I will try to uphold while improving my blog.

 [Silvia Maggi](https://silviamaggidesign.com/about/), [Aleksandr Hovhannisyan](https://www.aleksandrhovhannisyan.com/about/), and [Jan Boddez](https://jan.boddez.net/) for some design inspiration and actual content ideas for presentation pages.